 Many recovery coaches have been operating in actual addiction treatment and recovery for years, have in-depth knowledge and experience handling addiction cases and the certification is merely an indicator that they have formalised some of their knowledge.
 Then again, many have not.
 So it is worth doing a bit of homework on the Recovery Coach themselves before signing up.

-There is no means by which to gauge the life experience of a person that has suffered and practically overcome their own addiction and what value they can add in the context of becoming a coach or addiction recovery service provider.
+Recovery coaching can thus be an effective and valuable approach to addiction recovery that can help individuals achieve and maintain long-term sobriety as personalized support and guidance, recovery coaches can help individuals overcome the challenges of addiction and transition into a healthy, sober lifestyle.
+There are no means by which to gauge the life experience of a person that has suffered and practically overcome their own addiction and what value they can add in the context of becoming a coach or addiction recovery service provider.

 Speaking of recovery training, if you are a mental health care provider and would like to dive into understanding the most up-to-date addiction recovery methodologies, you may want to see Recovery Direct’s online treatment programme.